EmmaBrass/ira_collab/README.md

 The system has capabilities for vision using a USB camera, ChatGPT integration, and face-tracking animatronic eyes.
 The arm can paint on 2D surfaces.

+This version of the project is for collaborative painting, where both the human and the robot work together on an abstract piece.
+The robot responds to the marks made by the human user.